-We live so hyper-connected these days, it might feel second-nature to Instagram live your proposal, like….
-The moment you realize it’s happening.
+We live so hyper-connected these days, it might feel second-nature to Instagram live your proposal, like…the moment you realize it’s happening.
 It’s happy news, and you’ll want to tell everyone you’ve ever met, including Uber drivers who were especially conversational.
 But remember this: That electric moment of sheer, adrenaline-fueled, dopey love-drunkness you feel after your partner says “Will you? and you say “Yes”?
 That moment is one you can never reproduce.
 So soak in that “just got engaged” feeling for as long as you can, just the two of you.
 Don’t feel pressured to start calling people or making decisions right away—everything can wait.
-Instead, pop a bottle of Champagne, cry together, laugh together, do your favorite puzzle… whatever!
+Instead, pop a bottle of champagne, cry together, laugh together, do your favorite puzzle…whatever!
 Just close yourselves up into your engagement bubble for as long as you want to and revel in the beauty of the moment.
 You’ll be glad you did.

 2. Announce to family, then friends that are like family, then everyone else.

 Yes, you want to post that ring on Facebook and shout about your everlasting love from the social media rooftops.
 But hold back—there’s a hierarchy to this!
 You wouldn’t want your seventh grade science fair partner to find out about this major life milestone before your mom, would you?
 (Your mom wouldn’t want this, trust me, I checked with her.)
 As soon as you’re ready to start telling anyone, family comes first.
 Call them up (this is not the time for a text!) or pay a visit if you’re local.
 Next up, your best friends—think, the people you’ll end up asking to be in the wedding party.
-Finally, when all the VIPs know and have showered you with love, it’s time for the “we just got engaged!!!” social media post.
+Finally, when all the VIPs know and have showered you with love, it’s time for the “We just got engaged!!!” social media post.
 Oh, and, once it’s posted, get ready for hella likes.

-3. Get your ring sized and insured.
+3. Get your engagement ring sized and insured.

 Did your partner give you an engagement ring that fits perfectly because they’re the type that plan ahead and do their research?
 If yes—wow, what is that like?
 If no, take it back to the jeweler from whence it came to get it sized ASAP—you’ll have to be without it for a few weeks (it sucks!), but it isn’t worth wearing a too-big ring that could slip off and get lost even for a second longer than you have to.
 The original jeweler should size it for free, and once it’s taken care of, you’ll never have to be without it again!